Jacopo Brancati, born in 1966, is a professional photographer and sociologist.

 Brancati's photographic reports were commissioned and exhibited at the Musée Portuaire of Dunkirk (France-2004), Genoa Museo del Mare (Italy-2007), Mariehamn Sjöfartsmuseum (Åland Islands-2016), Suomen Merimuseo (2008 and 2016) and Suomenlinna Museum (Finland-2014).

-Jacopo Brancati has published several books and written several articles for the French journal of maritime history and ethnology Le Chasse-marée and for the Italian journal Arte Navale.
+Jacopo Brancati has published several books and written several articles for the French magazine of maritime history and ethnology Le Chasse-marée and for the Italian magazine Arte Navale.

 Since 2015 he has been an associate member of the ICMM, International Congress of Maritime Museums.